spamserv/oxidize/README.md

 Includes configuration constants.

 ### transaction
-Consists of Transaction definition, Header, Body (Input, Output, Metadata), and has blueprint for TransactionManager that will create transactions and track status of a transaction.
+Consists of Transaction definition, Header, Body (Input, Output, Metadata), and has blueprint for TransactionManager creates transaction and tracks status of a transaction.

 ### utils
 Has helper functions for hash and transactions.

 ### wallet
-Includes Wallet, WalletClient to connect to the Node, Accounts, Addresses, Wallet Message types to exchange with the Node.
+Includes Wallet, WalletClient to connect to the Node, Accounts, Wallet Message types to exchange with the Node.

 ### websockets
-Includes WebSocketClient and WebSocketServer implementation for various stuff.
+Includes WebSocketClient and WebSocketServer implementation for communication between **nodes** and **clients**.

 ## Tests
 At one point, you should be able to run tests per crate.
 TBD